thesoul214/typescript-cheatsheet/README.md

 `useImperativeHandle` is **very rarely** used.
 This hook exposes the instantiated custom value of a React reference to parent components ([more details in `useRef`](#useref)).
 This means that you can setup a React reference object, customize it in any way possible, e.g. adding methods, then forward it with `React.forwardRef`.
 If a parent component then creates a reference then "hooks" it to the child component, the parent component will have access to the reference.

-Here's what the React team has to say about this hook:
+Here"s what the React team has to say about this hook:

 > `useImperativeHandle` customizes the instance value that is exposed to parent components when using:
     - `ref`.
 As always, imperative code using refs should be avoided in most cases.